 I don’t know why I was disappointed- it wasn’t like I could read the inscriptions anyways.
 I guess it’s because if I could have read them, I would have felt like I was walking through a giant advertisement tunnel!
 But hey, if I paid 40,000 yen for a gate, I’d want my name on it too!

-Fushimi Inari Shrine was beautiful and the path of torii gates was truly unique- definitely a sight worth seeing!
+Fushimi Inari Shrine was beautiful and the path of torii gates was truly unique- definitely a sight worth seeing on a trip to Japan!
 Yet, overall I’d say our visit to Fushimi Inari Shrine was just okay.

 Even though the sheer number of gates was impressive, I felt a little let down by the actual experience of walking through them.
 I blame my high expectations and preconceived notions (I thought it would feel more spiritual, be more peaceful).
 The time of year we visited also probably had something to do with it (cherry blossom season in Kyoto= a lot of tourists!)